Tips for setting strong strategic goals

 Brush up on goal-setting basics.

 Many of us are familiar with the characteristics of a well-designed goal — you’ve likely heard the acronym “SMART.”
-The acronym stands for Specific, Measureable, Achievable, Realistic and Time-Oriented.
+The acronym stands for Specific, Measurable, Achievable, Realistic and Time-Oriented.

 Research shows that you’re two to three times more likely to follow through on a goal when you make a specific plan for when, where and how you’ll get it done.
 So think through the logistics for goals you’re more likely to accomplish.